top of page

 We started building this website during the pandemic of 2020 as a way of trying to remember and piece together some of the many long country walks we’d undertaken over the previous seven years or so.
 Our memories were quite sketchy and it was often difficult to pinpoint things that had happened or sites we had visited.
 Some of the walks required replotting to work out exactly where we’d gone.
 We also realised the photos we’d both taken were now stored and buried across many different devices.

 This is why we are calling it a blog.
 It was initially a way of recalling, retracing and reliving some great days out.
 But you can’t really write a blog retrospectively.
 So we decided to use the site to share our walks with a wider audience.
-Many of them have been revisited – and sometimes slightly revised (we would often combine the walks with going to gigs or other activities, so in a few instances the original exact destinations or routes would not make a lot of sense to other people).
+Many of them have been revisited – and sometimes slightly revised (we would often combine the walks with going to gigs or other activities, so in a few instances the original destinations would not make a lot of sense to other people).

-If you do try any of our walks, we are sure you will enjoy them as much as we did.
-We have included alternative routes or diversions for a lot of them, so they are easily customisable.
-If nothing else, we hope some of the visitors to this site are inspired to create their own.
-We both live in London and, although we love our city, in our view there is nothing more revitalising than getting out into the country for the day and discovering and exploring new places.
+If nothing else, we hope some of the visitors to this site are inspired to create their own routes or simply to follow any of the well-known trails.
+We both live in London and, although we love our city, we believe there is nothing more revitalising than venturing out into the country and discovering and exploring new places.
 A tonic for the soul, indeed.

 Happy wanderings,